MIT-PSFC/disruption-py/docs/usage/physics_methods/physics_method_reference.md

 - [CMod Physics Methods](cmod_built_in_method_reference.md)
 - [DIII-D Physics Methods](d3d_built_in_method_reference.md)

-### Evaluating accuracy and reliability of built-in physics methods
-DisruptionPy provides testing infrastructure to compare the new Python-based physics method calculations with their Matlab equivalent with `pytest tests/test_against_sql.py`.

 ## Custom Physics Methods { .doc .doc-heading }
 Users of DisruptionPy can create their own custom physics methods by adding the [`@physics_method`][disruption_py.core.physics_method.decorator.physics_method] decorator to a method.
 These custom physics methods can then be passed as the `custom_physics_methods` parameter in [`RetrievalSettings`][disruption_py.settings.retrieval_settings] and their results will be included alongside those returned by the built-in methods.
 See [Physics Method Decorators](decorator_reference.md) for more details on decorators.